Department of Economics

 Analysis and presentation of business and economic data; descriptive statistics and statistical inference; measures of central tendency and variability; probability theory; estimation; testing of hypothesis; linear regression analysis.
-Not open to students who have successfully completed ECON 301.
-Prerequisite: qualifying score on Math Placement exam or MATH 100 (recommended) or MATH 102 or higher (except MATH 204).
-GenEd I.C or Core: Mathematics.
+Students who have successfully completed ECON 301 will not receive additional credit for ECON 205.
+Prerequisite: qualifying score on Math Placement exam or MATH 100 (recommended) or MATH 102 or higher.
+Core: Mathematics.

 ECON 303 AMERICAN ECONOMIC DEVELOPMENT (3)

 Description and analysis of growth and development of U.S. economy and its institutions from colonial times to 20th century.
 Emphasis on "new" economic history: explicit economic models and quantitative methods to analyze historical phenomena.
 Prerequisites: ECON 201/ ECON 203 and ECON 202/ ECON 204.